cuenlueer/npxpy/README.md

 - Download `nanoAPI.py` from the repository and make sure your `project.py`-files can import it.

 ## Introduction
-The here provided custom API *nanoAPI* for the **NanoScribe QX** attempts to emulate the logic of its out-of-the-box GUI-software *nanoPrintX* by means of plain-text-manipulation and open-source-tools only.
+The here provided custom API *nanoAPI* for the **Nanoscribe QX** attempts to emulate the logic of its out-of-the-box GUI-software *nanoPrintX* by means of plain-text-manipulation and open-source-tools only.
 Just three classes are implemented to accomplish this in a concise manner: